-NAFSA, the world’s largest association dedicated to international education and exchange, invites you to the 75th NAFSA Annual Conference & Expo, our most exciting conference ever!
+NAFSA, the world’s largest association dedicated to international education and exchange, invites you to the 75th NAFSA Annual Conference & Expo, a fantastic commemorative event!
 Be a part of the most diverse and comprehensive global event attended by thousands of professionals from across the field.
 Join us in Washington, DC, a welcoming capital city rich in history and culture, from May 30 to June 2, 2023.

 International educators from more than 100 nations will discover the latest innovations, proven strategies, and best practices at NAFSA 2023.
 Establish and build upon your institutional partnerships as we unite to build a more inclusive future.
 Attend sessions featuring international education leaders and changemakers across the globe.
 Connect with attendees and build a networks essential to your professional success.